Pesteves2002/devops-nixos-presentation/transcript.md

 # Slide 17

-In order to use the secret, you first need tell where is it.
+In order to use the secret, you first need to tell where is it.

 And then reference it in your configuration.